nicojs/typed-inject/README.md

 ## 👶 Creating child injectors

-The `Injector` interface is responsible for injecting classes of functions.
+The `Injector` interface is responsible for injecting classes or functions.
 However, `typed-inject` only comes with one implementation: the `rootInjector`.
-It does not provide any dependencies (expect for [magic tokens](#-magic-tokens)).
+It can't provide any dependencies directly (expect for [magic tokens](#-magic-tokens)).

 In order to do anything useful with the `rootInjector`, you'll need to create child injectors.
 This what you do with the `provideXXX` methods.